BongoEADGC6/mycroft-traffic/README.md

 ## Usage

+"Hey Mycroft, how long is my trip to work?".
+This will return your travel time, and if there is any traffic how much there is.

+## Supported Phrases/Entities
+Currently the phrases are:
+* Hey Mycroft, how long is my trip to X?
+(Where X is a configured POI)

 ## TODO
+* Include required start or arrival time

+## In Development
- * Be able to query for non-configured locations.
+* Be able to query for non-configured locations. (i.e. "How close is the nearest bank?")

+## Contributing

+All contributions welcome:

+* Fork
+* Write code
+* Submit pull request